garden-io/garden/docs/using-garden/projects.md

 Our choice of providers and their configuration dictates how the module in the example above is handled:

-1. If we run `garden build my-module --env empty`, the `build` handler for the `container` module type will do the build, essentially calling `docker build` behind the scenes.
+1. If we run `garden build my-module --env empty`, the `build` handler for the `container` module type (which is configured automatically) will do the build, essentially calling `docker build` behind the scenes.
 Running `garden deploy` will fail because no provider is configured to handle the deployment.
 2. If we run `garden build my-module --env local`, the `local-kubernetes` provider will "step in".
 It will still build the module via Docker but it will also push the image to the local Kubernetes cluster.
 Running `garden deploy` will deploy the project to a local Kubernetes cluster such as Minikube or Docker Desktop.
 3. If we run `garden build my-module --env remote`, the `kubernetes` provider will take over.
 It basically does the same thing as the `build` handler for the `local-kubernetes` provider, but requires some extra configuration.
 Running `garden deploy` will deploy the project to the remote cluster.